AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/google-track-user-acq.md

 #### How to use this data

-Now that we're saving user acquisition source, how can we use it?
+Now that we are saving user acquisition source, how can we use it?

 Lets suppose we are using a SQL database and have a `users` table with the following structure: